Stephen-RA-King/pynamer/README.md

 ### Project Rationale

-Some of you may have reached the point where you want to publish a package on the PyPI python repository.
+Some of you may have reached the point where you want to publish a package in the PyPI python repository.
 The first step of which is to choose a unique name.
 Here lies the problem.

 A recent look at the PyPI repository revealed there were over 453,769 projects, so many names have already been taken.